Will I be able to get back to work?

 You may find that you can cope with the physical aspect of work but your concentration levels are reduced, and you may not notice until you begin to work again.
 This is why many people find returning to work part-time and gradually increasing their hours is helpful.

 He or she should ask you about the work you were doing before your stroke and help you to set realistic goals about returning.
 They can advise on aids or equipment that you may need, or refer you to a disability employment adviser, or to a specialist vocational rehabilitation team who can provide additional assistance or advice.

 This should help you feel less isolated and ease your worries about returning to work.
 When you think you may be ready to return, your employer should work with you to identify what your needs are and what adjustments they can make to help you.

 Find out what financial support you are entitled to

 Whether you plan to return to work or not, you should find out what financial support you may be entitled to.
 Depending on your circumstances, you may be able to claim benefits from the government.
 To find out more, read our leaflet on Benefits and financial assistance, or contact your local Citizens Advice Bureau for advice.

 What if I can’t return to my current job?

 If returning to your current job isn’t possible, you could look for a different role elsewhere, or retrain for a different type of job.

 A disability employment adviser can help you gain new skills and tell you about disability friendly employers in your area.

-They can also tell you about other support that is available, such as grants that can help pay for taxi fares to work if you can’t take public transport, for example, or pay for disability awareness training for your colleagues.
+They can also tell you about other support that is available; for example, grants that can help pay for taxi fares to work if you can’t take public transport, or pay for disability awareness training for your colleagues.